theresama/tweet-heat/README.md

 #tweet-heat

-A Google Heatmap visualization of topic tweets from the Twitter live stream.
+A Google Heatmap visualization of topic tweets from the Twitter live stream using the Twit (https://github.com/ttezel/twit) API client for Node.js
 [see here](http://www.tweetheat.me)

 ####Setup